 It's inevitable; sooner or later your toilet will leak.
 Whether from a bad wax ring, bolts coming loose or a crack in the porcelain, all toilets leak from time to time.
 Hopefully you will notice before the water does any damage to the wood subfloor underneath.
-Replacing a wax ring or even the entire toilet is easier than replacing flooring.
-Most times the subfloor only needs a small area replaced, while the flooring itself will have to be totally replaced because you can't match it.
-But whatever the case, you must fix rotting wood before the toilet goes completely through the floor.
+Replacing a wax ring or even the entire toilet is easier than replacing the subfloor under a toilet.
+Most times the sagging subfloor repair only requires replacing a small area, while the flooring itself will have to be totally replaced because you can't match it.
+Whatever the case, you must fix rotting wood before the toilet goes completely through the floor.

-Remove the toilet.
 Turn water off to the toilet by closing the valve on the water line behind it.
 Disconnect the flex water line to the toilet at the valve.
-Flush and plunge the water out of the toilet.
+Once it has water supply and can no longer refill, flush and plunge the water out of the toilet.
 Unscrew nuts from the bolts at the bottom of the toilet with pliers or a wrench.
 If you can't turn them, cut the bolts just below the nuts with a hacksaw.
 Lift the toilet off the remaining bolts and place on a tarp, upside down.
 Remove the flange from the drain.
 Inspect to see if you can reuse it or if you need a new one.

-Cut away the rotten wood.
-Cut at least a few inches past the rotted wood with a reciprocating saw, up to the closest joists.
+Cut at least a few inches past the rotted wood under the toilet wood floor area with a reciprocating saw, up to the closest joists.
 Discard all rotted wood and clean the drain well.

 Measure the open area and cut a new piece of 3/4 inch plywood to fit.
 (If your subfloor is not 3/4-inch plywood, use plywood the same size as your current subfloor).